ByteSizeNotes Chapter 3.1

 • Carries out logical operations

-• Holds temporary values during calculations
+• Holds temporary values during calculations in a register called the accumulator

 What is the function of the Control Unit?